 Obear Park - Coastal resilience feasibility study

-PUBLIC FORUM: The public forum for the Obear Park coastal resilience project is scheduled for Thursday, April 15th, from 7:00-8:30 PM.
-The forum will be virtual, and will take place through Zoom.
-Meeting access information can be found on the City calendar.
-During this forum, community members will learn about the ongoing impacts that climate change has had on the park, how the City is evaluating these impacts and possible solutions, and potential actions to protect the park such as living shoreline techniques, culvert alterations, and retrofits to existing park facilities.
+The first virtual public forum for the Obear Park coastal resilience project took place on Thursday, April 15th, from 7:00-8:30 PM.
+During this forum, community members learned about the ongoing impacts that climate change has had on the park, how the City is evaluating these impacts and possible solutions, and potential actions to protect the park such as living shoreline techniques, culvert alterations, and retrofits to existing park facilities.

 A story map will be available in June 2021, and the second public forum will take place in June 2021.
 This page as well as the city calendar will be updated with meeting details.